-Scoliosis describes an abnormal, side-to-side, curvature of the spine.
+Scoliosis is abnormal side-to-side curvature of the spine.
 The spinal curve may develop as a single curve (shaped like the letter C) or as two curves (shaped like the letter S).
-In children and teenagers, scoliosis often does not have any noticeable symptoms and may not be noticeable until the curve has progressed significantly.
-The two most common forms of scoliosis are degenerative scoliosis and idiopathic scoliosis (adolescent).
-Three orthopedically approved options exist for combating this condition: observation, bracing, or surgery.
-Which option is the most appropriate requires a proper diagnosis and a strange base of knowledge by both doctor and patient.
+In children and teens, scoliosis often does not have any noticeable symptoms and may not be noticeable until it has progressed significantly.
+The two most common forms are degenerative scoliosis and idiopathic scoliosis (adolescent).
+Three orthopedically approved options exist for combating scoliosis: observation, bracing, or surgery.